posthell vs SocialBee

 | X / Twitter | X included, billed at the exact passthrough rate with no markup | Supported |

-| Setup | One compose box with a live per-network preview.
+| Setup | Tell it what happened, approve the drafts.
 Live in minutes. | Category and queue setup up front |

-| Analytics | Per-post analytics that tie a post to the traffic and signups it drove | Engagement analytics |
+| Analytics | Analytics that tie each post to the traffic and follower growth it drove | Engagement analytics |

 | Reliability | Never-miss scheduler with automatic retries on every post | Dependable queue scheduling |

-Why founders move from SocialBee to posthell
+Why people switch from SocialBee to posthell

 Lighter to run